nitzanvolman/dancyPi-audio-reactive-led/README.md

+# Audio Reactive LEDs on Sparky
+Adapting this awesome project to power the lights on Sparly.

 # Nazberry Pi - Audio Reactive LEDs

 Original Readme text can be found below.
 You can also go to the main repo for more details.